 26. Organize your kitchen cabinets into categories.
 Make sure your cups are near the fridge so you can easily pour that afternoon juice, and your utensil drawer is near the dishwasher so you don’t have to make ten trips across the kitchen.
 Pots and pans?
 Near the stove.
 Kids plates?
 On a lower shelf so they can get to them without calling you from the first bath you have had in a month.
 Getting it?
 Also, keep your drawers organized including the misc / junk drawer that we all have.
 There are all kinds of household items that can be repurposed to help keep everything contained and organized.

 28. Add a kitchen island to a small kitchen to increase storage and prep space.
 No worries, we’ve got that covered for you too.
 DIY kitchen islands, and more DIY kitchen islands!
 Want some more?
-Try this DIY rolling kitchen island from Jen at ‘House of Wood’!
+Try this DIY rolling kitchen island from ‘Deeply Southern Home‘.
+We love how they recycle an old cabinet as the base!

 30. Try to organize tupperware in a drawer rather than a shelf, as that way you will always be able to find a matching lid.

 31. Only keep things on the counter you use often.
-We only keep the Vita Mix and the Keurig on the counter, even the toaster goes in the pantry and gets brought out daily when needed.
+We only keep the Keurig on the counter, even the toaster goes in the pantry and gets brought out daily when needed.
 And if I could convince my other half, the Vita Mix would go under the counter too!
 (Not the Keurig folks, at this very minute I’m sipping its second offering of the day.)
+(Update: Vita Mix tucked safely away in it’s very own deep drawer!)

 32. Do you have cards and scraps of paper with scribbled recipes on them?
 I don’t even care if they are printed from your computer, time to come into the 21st century people.
 “Evernote” is a free app, where you can take photos of each recipe with your phone or tablet, add them and even organize them into folders.
 (Thanks to reader Karen for this tip!)